-Our list of the Top 10 ‘American Idol’ Country Singers features a mix of established stars and younger artists, to cull the best of the best from every season.
+As Idol gears up for a return to television, The Boot looks back at the country talent who first made their way into our hearts on the TV show.
+Our list of the Top 10 American Idol Country Singers features a mix of established stars and younger artists, culling the best of the best from every season so far.

-Gracin was the first country star discovered on 'American Idol.'
-The former Marine placed fourth on the show's second season, and after his discharge he signed to Lyric Street Records in 2004.
-His self-titled debut album produced three Top 10 singles, one of which, 'Nothing to Lose,' reached No. 1.
-He has since parted ways with Lyric Street and signed to Average Joes.
+Gracin was the first country star discovered on American Idol.
+The former Marine placed fourth on the show's second season, and after his discharge, he signed to Lyric Street Records in 2004.
+His self-titled debut album produced three Top 10 singles, one of which, "Nothing to Lose," reached No. 1.

-Danny Gokey placed third in the eighth season of 'American Idol.'
-The former church worship director auditioned for he show just weeks after the death of his first wife, Sophia, and stayed in it until the finals.
-After the show he released an album, 'My Best Days,' and scored a hit single with 'My Best Days Are Ahead of Me."
+Gokey placed third in the eighth season of American Idol.
+The former church worship director auditioned for the show just weeks after the death of his first wife, Sophia, and stayed in it until the finals.
+After the show, he released an album, My Best Days, and scored a hit single with "My Best Days Are Ahead of Me."

-Bucky Covington competed on the fifth season of 'American Idol.'
+Covington competed on the fifth season of American Idol.
 The singer ultimately placed eighth, and signed with Lyric Street Records.
-His self-titled 2007 debut album reached No. 1, and scored three Top 10 singles, including 'A Different World.'
-Covington was left in limbo for several years after Lyric Street closed.
-In 2012 he finally released his second studio album, 'Good Guys,' via E1 Music.
+His self-titled 2007 debut album reached No. 1 and scored three Top 10 singles, including "A Different World."

-Kelly Clarkson was the very first winner of 'American Idol,' way back in its first season in 2002.
-She has since become an international superstar.
+Clarkson was the very first winner of American Idol, way back in its first season in 2002, and she has since become an international superstar.
 Although her success has been primarily rooted in pop, Clarkson has released a duet with Reba McEntire, and she's also recorded with Vince Gill, qualifying her for a spot on this list.

-Few performers inspire such intense loyalty as Scotty McCreery.
-From the moment he appeared on Season 10 of 'American Idol,' he dominated the competition with his mix of vocal ability and humble charm.
-After winning the show, he released his debut album, 'Clear as Day,' in 2011.
-It placed several hits and was certified Platinum.
-He released a Christmas album in 2012 that went Gold.
-His sophomore studio effort, 'See You Tonight,' is one of the most-anticipated albums of 2013.
+Few performers inspire as intense loyalty as McCreery.
+From the moment he appeared on Season 10 of American Idol, he dominated the competition with his mix of vocal ability and humble charm.
+After winning the show, he released his debut album, Clear as Day, in 2011.
+It placed several hits and was certified platinum.

-Carrie Underwood is by far the biggest country star to arise from 'American Idol.'
-Since winning the show's fourth season, she has gone on to become the best-selling 'Idol' star across all genres, and one of the biggest superstars in the country genre.
+Underwood is by far the biggest country star to arise from American Idol.
+Since winning the show's fourth season, she has gone on to become the best-selling Idol star across all genres, and one of the biggest superstars in the country genre.